-My new office location in an ancient valley is said to be a favorite of Hawaiian spirits.
-Working too late at night might cause an accidental introduction to Night Marchers, I’m told.
+My new office location in an ancient valley is said to be a favorite of Hawaiian spirits, and I’ve been warned of Hawaii Night Marchers.

-I may settle for keeping ti leaves in my office.
-They are mentioned as a sort of talisman to ward off the Night Marchers but also are used to wrap offerings or in food preparation.
+For now, I may settle for keeping ti leaves in my office.
+I’ve heard they can serve as a talisman to ward off the Night Marchers in Hawaii, but people also use them to wrap offerings or prepare food.
 Their many applications seem to suit my multi-dimensional and misty feelings about Night Marchers.